Translation management for Inertia.js applications with Rails backend

 The recommended way to check translation health is by running the generated test as part of your test suite.
 See the CI Integration section for details.

-You can also run a manual check from the command line:
+You can also run checks from the command line:

 bundle exec rake inertia_i18n:health

-All CLI commands load the Rails environment, so they have access to your application's configuration and behave identically to the rake tasks.
+The CLI executable is inertia-i18n.
+All commands load the Rails environment when available, so they have access to your application's configuration.

 # Convert YAML to JSON